In Depth Baby Product Reviews Led by a Pediatrician

 Duration and Frequency

 If you're only making short jaunts in an airport versus longer outdoor adventures on rugged trails, it will definitely impact which stroller you choose.
 There is no reason to spend more than you need on a stroller, and taking all-day trips will necessitate a nice stroller with more features for comfort and convenience.
-If you live in the city and hope to run errands, your needs will be vastly different than someone who hopes for a more versatile adventure pod.
+If you live in the city and hope to run errands, your needs will be vastly different than someone who wishes for a more versatile adventure pod.

 double stroller - the prices of double strollers vary widely.

 The prices of double strollers vary widely.
+Credit: Abriah Wofford

 Budget